saforem2/m/README.md

 (or pass `force_sample=True` to `PBSDataFetcher`).
 The application will display bundled example jobs, nodes, and queues along with a warning banner indicating that the data is synthetic.

+### Headless / automated runs

+For automated testing or CI environments without an interactive terminal you can run the TUI in headless mode by exporting `PBS_TUI_HEADLESS=1`.
+Pairing this with `PBS_TUI_AUTOPILOT=quit` presses the `q` binding automatically after startup so `pbs-tui` exits cleanly once the interface has rendered its first update.

 ## Architecture

 - `pbs_tui.fetcher.PBSDataFetcher` orchestrates `qstat`/`pbsnodes` calls, parses XML output, and